Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 - Is this an important task to complete to get your team through the next milestone?

-Coding is an activity requiring concentration and several techniques can be applied to stay focused while coding.
+Coding is an activity requiring concentration and several techniques can be applied to keep focused while coding.

 Factors like your well-being, ability to plan and discipline to stay away from distractions play a major role in our ability to concentrate.
-Approaching each coding session with the right attitude and with a plan will go a long way in helping to keep your alertness and concentration.
+Approaching each coding session with the right attitude and with a plan will also go a long way in helping to keep your alertness.

 Project management tools, time management techniques and even music can also assist in improving your productivity and keep you focused while coding.

-Do you struggle to stay focused or motivated while coding or working on your development work?
+Do you struggle to stay focused or motivated while coding or performing development activities?

 You may also want to check out our article on How to quickly recover when you have no motivation to code which is a great follow up to this article on how to ensure you stay motivated while coding!